 Also, in the planning stages, are specialized houses in either Australia or Germany for Russian-speaking Jews (RSJ), and a new third Moishe House in Israel (in addition to the houses in Jerusalem and Tel Aviv).

 “This fund ensures that groups of young Jews in communities all over the world will have the opportunity to open a Moishe House in their city without having to worry about the challenging task of raising local support,” said Sabrina Merage, founder of the Sabrina Merage Foundation.
 “It takes dedication, hard work, and a ton of time to be a Moishe House resident.
 If you are willing, I, and many others, will support you.”

 Currently, Moishe House maintains 75 houses in 17 countries involving more than 5,200 young Jews in year-round programs such as Shabbat dinners, Jewish holiday celebrations, sporting events, book clubs, social events and community service.

 “International demand for Moishe House is expanding and we are committed to saying ‘yes’ to the growing network of incredible global community builders,” said David Cygielman, Founder and CEO of Moishe House.
 “We want to support groups of young and dynamic leaders in places that are well positioned for a Moishe House, but who may lack the initial local financial resources to get it off the ground.
 Through the Global Community Fund, we hope to open many more international houses in 2015.”

-ABOUT MOISHE short term loans for students uk HOUSE
+ABOUT MOISHE HOUSE

 Moishe House, a pluralistic international organization, provides meaningful Jewish experiences to young adults in their 20s.
 Our innovative model trains, supports and sponsors young Jewish leaders as they create vibrant home-based communities for themselves and their peers.
 We place resources directly in the hands of passionate and energized 20-somethings across the globe, to connect their peers to Jewish community on their terms.